 Basic EPS amounts are calculated by dividing the profit for the year attributable to equity holders of the Parent Company by the weighted average number of ordinary shares outstanding during the year.
-Diluted EPS is calculated by dividing the profit attributable to ordinary equity holders of the Parent Company by the weighted average number of ordinary shares outstanding during the year plus the weighted average number of ordinary shares that would be issued on conversion of all the dilutive potential ordinary shares into ordinary shares.
+Diluted EPS is calculated by dividing the profit attributable to ordinary equity holders of the Parent Company by the weighted average number of ordinary shares outstanding during the year plus the weighted average number of ordinary shares outstanding during the year plus the weighted average number of ordinary shares.
 As there are no dilutive instruments outstanding, basic and diluted EPS are identical.

-2023 2022 KD KD Profit attributable to ordinary equity holders of the parent: Continuing operations (KD) 28,481,450 19,526,486 Discontinued operations (KD) (821,636) 28,481,450 18,704,850 Weighted average number of shares outstanding during the year (shares) 274,045,790 276,227,952 Basic and diluted EPS attributable to equity holders of the Parent Company (Fils) 103.93 67.72 Basic and diluted EPS for continuing operations attributable to equity holders of the Parent Company (Fils) 103.93 70.69
+2023 2022 Profit attributable to ordinary equity holders of the parent: Continuing operations (KD) Discontinued operations (KD) 28,481,450 19,526,486 (821,636) Discontinued operations (KD) 28,481,450 18,704,850 Weighted average number of shares outstanding during the year (shares) 274,045,790 276,227,952 Basic and diluted EPS attributable to equity holders of the Parent Company (Fils) 103.93 67.72 Basic and diluted EPS for continuing operations attributable to equity holders of the Parent Company (Fils) 103.93 70.69

-^{} The weighted average number of shares takes into account the weighted average effect of changes in treasury shares during the year.
+\ The weighted average number of shares takes into account the weighted average effect of changes in treasury shares during the year.